 By evaluating the agency’s culture and communication style, you can determine whether they are a good fit for your business and whether you can work effectively with them.

-9. Understanding the Company's Approach
+9. Understand the Company's Approach

 Every design agency or company has their own way of doing things.
 And not all web design agencies are created equal.
 When looking for a good web design agency, ask:

-How they check design quality?
+How do they check design quality?

-How they receive information from the client?
+How do they receive information from the client?

-How they request actions from the client?
+How do they request actions from the client?

 Which team members do what?